 Other Hazardous Conditions

 Premises owners sometimes allow other dangerous conditions to exist, including:

 - Throw rugs that do not have non-skid under-surfaces

 - Electrical and/or telephone cords that are allowed to exist in heavy traffic areas

 The National Safety Council estimates that slip and fall accidents cost $70 billion annually in terms of medical care, lost time from work, and long-term disability.
 If you or a family member has suffered a slip and fall injury in a public building, shopping mall, or office structure, then you may be entitled to recover your medical expenses and additional sums for pain and suffering.
 You may still be entitled to some recovery, even if you or the family member was partially at fault in falling.
 Just like a slick floor, time is your enemy, however.
 If you wait too long to file your claim, it may be barred by a New York court.

 A Skilled, Resourceful Attorney is Key to Recovery

 Retaining an expert slip and fall attorney is crucial to your success.
 E. Stewart Jones Hacker Murphy has the experience and resources to help you establish your claim, and negotiate the best possible settlement.
 We also have the skill and tenacity required to take your case to trial, if necessary.
-As one of the most highly respected law firms in upstate New York and the capital district, we have been representing clients for more than one hundred years.
+As one of the most highly respected law firms in upstate New York and the capital district, we have been representing clients for more than 125 years.
 Make the right call.
 Call us now at (518) 284-3183 or complete our online form.
 The E. Stewart Jones Hacker Murphy Law Firm has an attorney available to assist clients 24 hours a day, seven days a week, 365 days a year, even on holidays.